Singapore Cyber Conquest

 System Setup and Reading Materials

 - Participants are to bring a laptop running both Windows (e.g. Windows 7/Windows 8/Windows 10) and Linux operating systems (e.g. Ubuntu, Redhat, any UNIX-like) as some challenges are easier to deal with in Windows environment and vice versa.
 The laptop would be connecting to a Wired Ethernet network.
+For the red team challenges, participants are recommended to use Kali as the tools within will help speed up the solving of challenges.
+For the blue team challenges, participants are given browser-based access to tools such as firewall and SIEM.

 - A maximum of two laptops per participant is allowed.